 Fresh green fava beans are available for a short few weeks in mid to late spring.
-This time of year in Iran the produce bazaars have fresh fava beans in pods and most stores give you the option of buying and cleaning the fava beans yourself or for a minimal fee (by Western standards) the store owner will have them cleaned and delivered to your house within a couple of days.
-The process of cleaning the fresh fava beans is a time consuming task which involves first removing the pod to expose the beans, then removing the outer skin of the beans (the beans above have the skin) before cooking them.
+This time of year in Iran the produce bazaars have fresh fava beans in pods and most stores give you the option of buying and cleaning the fava beans yourself, or for a minimal fee (by Western standards) the store owner will have them cleaned and delivered to your door within a couple of days.
+The process of cleaning the fresh fava beans is a time consuming task which involves, first removing the pod to expose the beans, then removing the outer skin of the beans (the beans above have the skin) before cooking them.
 This is one of those time saving and fairly inexpensive services that is available in Iran, among many other, that I find most intriguing when I visit there.

 Please follow the instructions for making the Persian Steamed Rice up to the point where rice grains are soft on the edges and firm in the center.
 Add the fava beans to the boiling water with rice and bring it to another boil and then drain in the colander and rinse under cold water.
 Heat the oil and butter in the pot and cover the bottom of the pot with lavash pieces, then layer the rice and fava bean mixture with fresh chopped dill or dried dill.
 Sprinkle the top with optional saffron.
-Cover the pot with Damkesh or a kitchen towel and steam for 45 minutes to one hour, or until the steam rises, the rice grains are tender and the Tahdig is crispy and golden.
+Cover the pot with damkesh or a kitchen towel and steam for 45 minutes to one hour, or until the steam rises, the rice grains are tender and the Tahdig is crispy and golden.

 Cook the chicken pieces with turmeric, salt, pepper, onion halves and water until tender.
 Discard the onion halves.